Hec-KuFlow/Kuflow-SocialMediaPost/README.md

 ## Implementation

-**Note:** You can download the following project from our [public Github repository](https://github.com/Hec-KuFlow/), be sure to add all the tokens and secrets from your KuFlow account and 3rd party API developers.
+**Note:** You can download the following project from our [Community Github repository](https://github.com/Hec-KuFlow), be sure to add all the tokens and secrets from your KuFlow account and 3rd party API developers.

 ### Resolve dependencies